 Dogs are proven to have numerous benefits for seniors, both in the home and out.
 They offer companionship and an abundance of unconditional love.
 And from protecting your garden to giving that much-needed exercise they provide, it’s hard to beat all the advantages that come with owning one.

-Here are the 20 Health Benefits of Having a Dog for Seniors
+20 Health Benefits of Having a Dog for Seniors

 1. They provide physical activity: Dogs need walks every day, which means that dog owners walk a lot more than usual- about three times as much.
 The result?
 A healthier heart, weight loss, and increased fitness levels.